Localize messages in broadcasts and newsletters

 You’ll repeat this process for each message in your broadcast workflow.
 The icon indicates that a message in your workflow contains multiple languages.

-1. Drag a message into your workflow, and click to select it.
+1. Drag a message into your workflow then click it to view settings on the left.

 2. Set a Name for your message, and click Add Content.

-3. Click Add language, select the languages you want to add, and click Add.
+3. Click Add language then check the languages you want.
+Click Add.

 Add languages to your newsletter